E. Coli in Urine: Causes, Symptoms, and Treatment

 Diagnosis of E. Coli in Urine

 To diagnose E. Coli in urine, a healthcare professional will typically perform a urine culture.
 This involves collecting a urine sample and sending it to a laboratory for analysis.
-The culture helps identify the specific bacteria causing the infection and determines the most effective antibiotics for treatment.

 In some cases, additional diagnostic tests may be necessary to identify underlying urinary tract abnormalities contributing to recurrent E. Coli infections.
 These tests may include imaging studies, cystoscopy, or urodynamic tests.